Black Spring (Cuba)

-The crackdown on grassroots activists began on 18 March and lasted two days, coordinated with the US invasion of Iraq for minimum publicity.
+The crackdown on dissidents began on 18 March, during the US invasion of Iraq, and lasted two days.
+It received international condemnation from several countries, with critical statements coming from George W. Bush's administration, the European Union, the United Nations and various human rights groups.
+Responding to the crackdown, the European Union imposed sanctions on Cuba in 2003, which were then lifted in January 2008.
+The European Union declared at the time that the arrests "constituted a breach of the most elementary human rights, especially as regards freedom of expression and political association".

-The crackdown received sharp international condemnation, with critical statements coming from the George W. Bush administration, the European Union, the United Nations and various human rights groups, including Amnesty International.
-Responding to the crackdown, the European Union imposed sanctions on Cuba in 2003, that were lifted in January 2008.
-The European Union declared that the arrests "constituted a breach of the most elementary human rights, especially as regards freedom of expression and political association".
+Some criticized the dissidents, such as former CIA agent Philip Agee, who described them as "central to current US government efforts to overthrow the Cuban government and destroy the work of the Revolution."
+US sociologist and scholar James Petras noted that "No country in the world tolerates or labels domestic citizens paid by, and working for a foreign power to act for its imperial interests, as 'dissidents'".

 All of the dissidents were eventually released, most of whom were exiled to Spain starting in 2010.

 Imprisoned people

 Manuel Vázquez Portal received the International Press Freedom Award in 2003.
 Héctor Maseda Gutiérrez received the same prize in 2008, while locked up in a maximum-security prison.

 List of 75 jailed dissidents and their prison sentences: